 (c) Do there exist incongruent isoceles triangles with integer sides having the same area and having no sides of the same length?
+Warning!
+This one is difficult.

 A2: Show that you can cut any triangle into three pieces that can be rotated and translated (but not flipped) into a mirror image of the original triangle.
 (Wagon)